 The first step in the TMS treatment process is determining whether or not TMS is an appropriate treatment for you.
-Southern California TMS Center offers a free initial screening to determine if you may be a candidate for treatment.
+Southern California TMS Center offers a free initial screening with our intake specialist to determine if you may be a candidate for treatment.
 During this consultation, we will review your symptoms, treatment history, and possible treatment options.
-When you contact the Southern California TMS Center, our staff will schedule this evaluation, which will last about an hour and is covered by most insurance plans.
+When you contact the Southern California TMS Center, our staff will schedule this evaluation.

 “While the exact cause of depression is not known, the leading scientific theory is that depression is caused by an imbalance of the brain’s neurotransmitters.”

 Your first treatment session